Phil Mitchell: 1990–2003

 Phil soon falls for Kate Morton (Jill Halfpenny), unaware that she is an undercover police officer investigating Lisa's disappearance.
 The police believe that Lisa is dead, and at one stage a body is found which the police fear may be that of Lisa.
 After Phil confesses that he manipulated Lisa to give him Louise and paid her to leave the square for good, Kate reveals her true identity.
 In response, Phil ends his romance with Kate and threatens to kill her – even when she admits to loving him with the promise of quitting her job.
 Kate disappears, but several months later, Phil finds her working as the secretary for the Walford's veteran reigning gangland kingpin – Jack Dalton (Hywel Bennett).
 He soon begins to visit Dalton, most notably when Phil finds out that Dalton discovers Kate's identity.
 When Dalton plans to have her killed, sending his bouncer George Peters (Andy Beckwith) to rape and murder Kate in her house, Phil comes to Kate's rescue by knocking out Peters just as he attacks Kate.
 Though she insists on getting the police involved, Kate allows Phil to deal with Dalton on his own.
 This Phil does by frogmarching Peters back to Dalton's nightclub, the "Imperial Room", and urging Dalton himself to let Kate go free.
-Dalton agrees to spare Kate, but tells Phil that he now owes him a favor.
+Dalton agrees to spare Kate, but tells Phil that he now owes him a favour.

 It is at this point where Sharon's adoptive brother, Dennis Rickman (Nigel Harman), arrives in Walford.
 Dennis is nearing 30 but Sharon had only discovered his existence in the spring of 2003 – he was the product of an affair between Sharon's adoptive father Den Watts (who had disappeared and supposedly died in 1989) and a younger woman called Paula Rickman, who dies just before Sharon finally manages to locate him.